News

 Author(s):

-Follow-up results for the FINEARTS-HF trial focused on specific results for women and men, hyperkalemia risk, and an analysis of the elements of composite end point.
+Follow-up results for the FINEARTS-HF trial focused on specific results for women and men, hyperkalemia risk, and an analysis of the elements of its composite end point.

-It’s known that women are not well-represented in studies for heart medications, even though heart failure is rising more quickly in women than in men, especially heart failure with preserved ejection fraction (HFpEF).
+It’s known that women are not well represented in studies for heart medications, even though heart failure is rising more quickly in women than in men, especially heart failure with preserved ejection fraction (HFpEF).

-The new analysis, presented at the 2024 American Heart Association (AHA) Scientific Sessions in Chicago, IL, broke out results for women and men, highlighting that 45.5% of the trial’s participants were women—more than double the historic levels.
+The new analysis, presented at the 2024 American Heart Association (AHA) Scientific Sessions in Chicago, Illinois, broke out results for women and men, highlighting that 45.5% of the trial’s participants were women—more than double the historic levels.
 This was 1 of 3 abstracts with follow-up results for FINEARTS-HF presented in the Sunday morning session on HFpEF.

 In the abstract, investigators reported that the mean improvement in the KCCQ-TSS from baseline to 12 months was greater with finereone than placebo, irrespective of gender, although during the question-and-answer period it was noted that women came out slightly lower; Chimura explained that this pattern in KCCQ-TSS scores is seen across multiple HF trials.